What are fleas?

 How do I get rid of fleas?

-Fleas are pests that live and breed outside and are constantly being introduced onto properties by wild animals, so keeping fleas away from your North Carolina yard can be difficult.
+Fleas are pests that live and breed outside and are constantly being introduced onto properties by wild animals, so keeping fleas, and other pests, away from your Durham, NC area yard can be difficult.
 The most effective way to lower the number of fleas on your Durham property and get rid of them from your home is to partner with a local professional.

-At Eco Man Pest Solutions, we use innovative and eco-friendly products to eliminate fleas and protect you and your family from their relentless and unpleasant bites.
+At Eco Man Pest Solutions, we use innovative and eco-friendly products to eliminate fleas and protect you, your home and your family from their relentless and unpleasant bites.
 If you live in the Durham area and want to learn more about our flea control solutions, reach out to us today.
 We will be glad to work with you to take back your property from biting fleas.

 How can I prevent fleas in the future?